codedthemes/datta-able-free-angular-admin-template/README.md

  - Alert, Button, Cards, Progress, Modal, Tabs & Pills
  - Datepicker, Notification, Slider

 *All above pages already included in Pro version.
-We need your support to include those pages in lite version too.* --->
+We need your support to include those pages in lite version too.*

 ## Author

-Design and code is completely written by Themeforest's design and development team.
-We are happy to welcome the contributors work for our all repositiories.
+Design and code is completely written by CodedThemes's design and development team.
+We are happy to welcome the contributors work for our all repositories.

 <!--- ## Contributing
 ```